 I hope you don’t believe in any of the following:

 - “I don’t play enough to earn anything.”
 Rewards points can add up quickly.
 Take advantage of multiplier days and other promotions to increase your points and tier status.

 - “I don’t want to give out my address to the casino.”
-The casino needs your address to mail your promotions.
+But unfortunately, the casino needs your address to mail your promotions.

-- “I take my card out and I get a bonus – explain that!”
-Again, there is no connection between the card reader and the slot machine.
-The Random Number Generator takes care of the winning – and losing.
+- “I take my card out, and I get a bonus – explain that!”
+But, again, there is no connection between the card reader and the slot machine.
+So the Random Number Generator takes care of the winning – and losing.

 - “Playing with your slots club card decreases your chances of winning.”
-The myth is that the casinos want you to win less so, insert your card and they can change your winning percentage.
-Again, the RNG ( Random Number Generator ) takes care of the machine’s payout.
-The notion that using a casino club card lowers your odds of winning is a big misconception, and quite frankly illegal.
+The myth is that the casinos want you to win less, so insert your card, and they can change your winning percentage.
+But, again, the RNG (Random Number Generator ) takes care of the machine’s payout.
+The notion that using a casino club card lowers your odds of winning is a big misconception and, quite frankly, illegal.

-- “Using Your Player’s Card Shows can change my comps! – Well, yes – but not as you may think.
+- “Using Your Player’s Card Shows can change my comps!” – Well, yes – but not as you may think.
 Your perks depend on your theoretical value.
-Without the use of the card, comps are nearly impossible for recreational gamblers.
+Without using the card, comps are nearly impossible for recreational gamblers.
 “Discretionary Comps” – complementaries handed out by management staff – rarely exist these days.

 Related Post – CASINO COMPS AND “AVERAGE DAILY THEORETICAL”